The Cassegrain Telescope Design

 minimal vibration, and portability.

 What's the compromise?
-The main one is expense.
-While not nearly as
+One is expense.
+While not nearly as expensive as a

-expensive as a comparable sized refractor, the catadioptric costs quite a
+comparable sized high quality refractor, the catadioptric costs quite a bit

-bit more than a similar sized Newtonian.
-And if star fields and deep space
+more than a similar sized Newtonian.
+And if star fields and deep space are

-are your interests, a much larger Newtonian with its shorter focal ratio
+your interests, a much larger Newtonian with its shorter focal ratio will give

 If compactness and fairly low maintenance are high on your criteria list,